tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-overview.markdown

 ### Unit testing

-What changes I make.

-1. Mix of SQL code and test blocks.
-1. New JSON block to run ETL script using VSQL

-Running ETL script through JDBC is probably not a good idea.

-Requirements of unit tests:
-[SBG Datamart - Unit tests]

-Readability:
+This [blog post](http://localhost:4000/blog/2016/04/12/sql-unit-testing/) goes into details of SQL Unit Testing.
+Keep this in mind, the main users of this test framework are data engineers (developers) and data analysts (testers).
+Not all data engineers and analysts are comfortable with writing tests in Java or Python.
+This SQL Test framework will allow them to write their tests in SQL, by hiding all Java automation details.

+Note that data analysts are really critical in validating data warehouses/datamarts.
-Not all analysts and developers are comfortable with Java.
-But nobody knows about the data better than analysts.
+They are the most direct users and no one understands the data better than analysts.
-If the data analysts are able to read unit test scripts and confirm the expectation, QEs will save lots of time translating business requirements from SQL/Java tests.
+If the data analysts are able to read unit test scripts and confirm the expectation, quality engineers will save lots of time translating business requirements into SQL/Java tests.

-#### Single-node VM

-Remove KSAFE.

-Add a new test.

-Revert in Git.

-#### Adding  unit test

-Show SBG strategy.

-#### Other usages

-You can insert into the ETL script to verify step by step.
-However, there is only one set of mock data.
-In unit testing, you might want multiple setup of mock data for different scenarios.
-=> the other way is actually more flexible

-Assumptions:

-1. No ;
-1. ETL is simple enough: the same tables are not updated and transformed multiple times in multiple steps.

 ### Functional tests vs Unit tests